 The term self-limiting means that this condition will eventually go away on its own and usually without any treatment.

-Subacute thyroiditis is a part of a long list of disorders which cause inflammation in the thyroid gland known as "thyroiditis".
+Subacute thyroiditis is a part of a long list of disorders that cause inflammation in the thyroid gland known as “thyroiditis”.

 The term thyroiditis simply means “thyroid inflammation”.

-Subacute thyroiditis is a specific variant of this condition and one which usually results with a very specific presentation.
-(1)
+Subacute thyroiditis is a specific variant of this condition and one which usually results in a very specific presentation (1).